 Image-guided biopsy.
-Image-guided biopsy combines an imaging procedure — such as X-ray, computerized tomography (CT), magnetic resonance imaging (MRI) or ultrasound — with a needle biopsy.
+Image-guided biopsy combines an imaging procedure — such as a CT scan, MRI or ultrasound — with a needle biopsy.

-Image-guided biopsy allows your doctor to access suspicious areas that can't be felt through the skin, such as abnormalities on the liver, lung or prostate.
-Using real-time images, your doctor can make sure the needle reaches the correct spot.
+Image-guided biopsy allows your health care provider to access suspicious areas that can't be felt through the skin, such as on the liver, lung or prostate.
+Using real-time images, your health care provider can make sure the needle reaches the correct spot.

-You'll receive a local anesthetic to numb the area being biopsied in order to minimize the pain.
+You'll receive a local anesthetic to numb the area being biopsied to minimize the pain.

 - Shave biopsy.
-During a shave biopsy, the doctor uses a tool similar to a razor to scrape the surface of your skin.
+During a shave biopsy, your health care provider uses a tool similar to a razor to scrape the surface of your skin.

 - Punch biopsy.
-During a punch biopsy, the doctor uses a circular tool to remove a small section of your skin's deeper layers.
+During a punch biopsy, a circular tool is used to remove a small section of your skin's deeper layers.

 - Incisional biopsy.
-During an incisional biopsy, the doctor uses a scalpel to remove a small area of skin.
+During an incisional biopsy, your provider uses a scalpel to remove a small area of skin.
 Whether you receive stitches to close the biopsy site depends on the amount of skin removed.

 - Excisional biopsy.
-During an excisional biopsy, the doctor removes an entire lump or an entire area of abnormal skin.
+During an excisional biopsy, an entire lump or area of skin that appears suspicious is removed.
 You'll likely receive stitches to close the biopsy site.

-You receive a local anesthetic to numb the biopsy site before the procedure.
+Before the procedure, you'll receive a local anesthetic to numb the biopsy site.

-If the cells in question can't be accessed with other biopsy procedures or if other biopsy results have been inconclusive, your doctor may recommend a surgical biopsy.
+Your health care provider may recommend a surgical biopsy if the cells in question can't be accessed with other biopsy procedures or if other biopsy results have been inconclusive.

 During a surgical biopsy, a surgeon makes an incision in your skin to access the suspicious area of cells.
 Examples of surgical biopsy procedures include surgery to remove a breast lump for a possible breast cancer diagnosis and surgery to remove a lymph node for a possible lymphoma diagnosis.

-Surgical biopsy procedures can be used to remove part of an abnormal area of cells (incisional biopsy).
-Or surgical biopsy may be used to remove an entire area of abnormal cells (excisional biopsy).
+Surgical biopsy procedures can be used to remove part of a suspicious area of cells.
+Or surgical biopsy may remove all of the cells.

 You may receive local anesthetics to numb the area of the biopsy.
-Some surgical biopsy procedures require general anesthetics to make you unconscious during the procedure.
-You may also be required to stay in the hospital for observation after the procedure.
+Some surgical biopsy procedures require general anesthetics to put you in a sleep-like state.
+You might need to stay in the hospital after the procedure.

-After your doctor obtains a tissue sample, it's sent to a laboratory for analysis.
+After your health care provider obtains a tissue sample, it's sent to a laboratory for analysis.
 The sample may be chemically treated or frozen and sliced into very thin sections.
 The sections are placed on glass slides, stained to enhance contrast and studied under a microscope.

-The results help your doctor determine whether the cells are cancerous.
-If the cells are cancerous, the biopsy results can tell your doctor where the cancer originated — the type of cancer.
+The biopsy results help your health care provider determine whether the cells are cancerous.
+If the cells are cancerous, the results can tell your care provider where the cancer originated — the type of cancer.

-A biopsy also helps your doctor determine how aggressive your cancer is — the cancer's grade.
+A biopsy also helps your care provider determine how aggressive your cancer is — the cancer's grade.
 The grade is sometimes expressed as a number on a scale of 1 to 4 and is determined by how cancer cells look under the microscope.

 Low-grade (grade 1) cancers are generally the least aggressive and high-grade (grade 4) cancers are generally the most aggressive.
 This information may help guide treatment options.
 Other special tests on the cancer cells also can help to guide treatment choices.

-In certain cases, such as during surgery, a pathologist examines the sample of cells immediately and results are available to your surgeon within minutes.
-But in most cases, the results of your biopsy are available in a few days.
+In some situations, such as during surgery, the sample of cells may be examined immediately and results are available to your surgeon within minutes.
+But most often, the results of your biopsy are available in a few days.
 Some samples may need more time to be analyzed.
-Ask your doctor how long to expect to wait for your biopsy results.
+Ask your health care provider how long to expect to wait for your biopsy results.